sergey-shandar/public/articles/network.md

 - Root
 ```

 Each request sends one hash to a remote server, asking if it exists.
-If the server responds with the answer no, the client sends a corresponding data block to the server.
+If the server responds no, the client sends a corresponding data block to the server.

 In the worst case, if the server always answers `no,` we send slightly more information to the server than the original file.
 In the best case, if the server always answers `yes`, we send only a tiny set of hashes and no data.

+If we synchronize our repositories using file protocols (e.g., FTP) and copy, we will achieve the same level of traffic optimization.
+However, specialized protocols may further reduce traffic.

 ## Synchronizing a data block from a local repository